According to the Steam Hardware Survey, this is the first time the tracker has shown above a 1% Linux share since at least September 2018.

 Since Valve reported 120 million users in January, Steam has roughly 1.2 million active Linux users.

-Some users also assumed that the increase in the Linux share is also connected to the Windows 11 announcement.
+Some users also assumed that the increase in the Linux share is connected to the Windows 11 announcement.
 Microsoft’s upcoming OS won’t be able to run smoothly on older machines, so it is no surprise that some people might move away from it.

 Admittedly, 1% is a small portion of the overall user base.
 Not when you consider that just under 90% of people are running Steam on Windows 10 devices.